 Due to the necessity of valuing all merited claims in order to determine the final quotas for the compensation, the General Settlement Fund Law was once again amended in 2009 (Federal Law Gazette I 54/2009) to prevent the closing payments for the elderly applicants being further delayed by the few complex cases that were still being processed.
 As a result, closing payments could be made before all applications had been decided on.

 The ultimate payment quotas were determined on 7 July 2009 by the Board of Trustees of the General Settlement Fund, whose Members include the Presidium of the National Council, government representatives and representatives from victims’ organizations and religious communities.
 These quotas determined what proportion of the determined losses was actually disbursed.

-Overall, claims totaling approx. 1.5 billion US Dollar were recognized by the independent Claims Committee.
-As the claimed amounts determined for all applications were notably higher that the 210 million US Dollar provided for by the Washington Agreement, each applicant could only receive an aliquot share of his or her claim.
+Overall, claims totaling approx. 1.5 billion US dollars were recognized by the independent Claims Committee.
+As the claimed amounts determined for all applications were notably higher that the 210 million US dollars provided for by the Washington Agreement, each applicant could only receive an aliquot share of his or her claim.
 These quotas for payments from the General Settlement Fund were calculated taking as a basis the decisions issued by the Claims Committee up to 1 July 2009 and the available means of the Fund:

 Payment quotas in percent

 In cases where applicants had received an advance payment, this sum was deducted from the total determined payment quotas (i.e. the balance of the amount to be disbursed following an advanced payment came to 0.56 % in the claims-based procedure, 2.16 % in the equity-based procedure and 5.73 % for seized insurance policies).
 As the quotas calculated for the advance payments were not far off the final established quotas, the closing payment for persons already in receipt of an advance payment was relatively low.